 From there then, the neurons disperse literally all over the brain (or at least over half the brain), which makes further processes very hard to understand not only for laymen but also for people who have spent a lot of their lives studying that.
 You have probably guessed it; we are not going into further details on that.
 It also goes very much beyond ophthalmology and into the area of neurology from then on.
 Well, it is perhaps not even a matter of neurology but just a matter of basic neuroscience.

 Dorsal and Ventral Pathway

-Still a land of unknown
+Still a land of the unknown

 All in all, the processing of vision in the brain is an immensely complicated process.
 As of today, we still do not understand it all and perhaps we might never will.
 Which is just as important, as similar applies to amblyopia as well.
-We might still do not know many things about amblyopia, but what we do know, is that there are certain disturbances in primary visual cortex as well as adjacent cortices, some of which we are trying to address with therapies such as patching and our AmblyoPlay solution.
+We might still do not know many things about amblyopia, but what we do know, is that there are certain disturbances in the primary visual cortex as well as adjacent cortices, some of which we are trying to address with therapies such as patching and our AmblyoPlay solution.